 Investment Firms Prudential Regime (IFPR)

-The FCA’s Investment Firms Prudential Regime (IFPR) will introduce a single prudential regime for all MiFID firms regulated by the FCA.
+The FCA’s Investment Firms Prudential Regime (IFPR) introduces a single prudential regime for all MiFID firms regulated by the FCA.
 It establishes a risk-based approach that focuses on capturing any risks arising from the firm’s activities that could pose threats to its clients and the markets in which it operates.

 - MiFID investment firms authorised and regulated by the FCA,